maximejf42/tccprofile/README.md

 ```

 ### GUI Mode
-@bryantyrrell has created a GUI for `tccprofile.py` as an alternative to the CLI.
+@brysonntyrrell has created a GUI for `tccprofile.py` as an alternative to the CLI.

 To launch the GUI, invoke the script without passing any command line arguments:
 ```bash